This post explains how to locate your RSS feed URL to synch your blog with your various author accounts.

 • Copy and save it for future reference

-Note: The RSS icon is not visible by default in IE version 9.
-ALSO, as you’ll see in the comments below, Google Chrome doesn’t have an RSS icon on pages that support RSS (like Firefox and IE) because the engineers didn’t think enough people used RSS.
+Note: The RSS icon is not visible by default in IE. ALSO, at this writing Google Chrome doesn’t have an RSS icon on pages that support RSS (like Firefox and IE) because the engineers didn’t think enough people used RSS.
 There’s a fix, though, you have to add an extension.
-Find out how here.
+Google it to find out.

 Another no-brainer way to grab the RSS URL from a blog: If the “admin” widget has been enabled, you will see a sequence something like this, usually toward the bottom of the page: